 Iceland is often called the land of fire and ice.
 Emerging over the last few years as a popular travel destination, it is easy to see why so many people have listed this incredible country on their bucket lists.
 The landscape is wild and harsh, with powerful active volcanoes, tectonic plates pulling the country apart, and glacial lagoons filled with floating icebergs.
 It is however also incredibly beautiful, with little oasis’ breaking through volcanic rock fields, cascading waterfalls and traditional architecture.

 Iceland is a land steeped in sagas, legend and folklore, and is not without its fair share of mystery.
 Here are 20 historic, natural and famous landmarks in Iceland for an amazing edge-of-the-world experience.
 There’s no best time to visit Iceland and the scenery is incredible all year round.
+If you can’t make to Iceland soon, get a taste of the landscape and landmarks by watching some of these Nordic Noir shows on Netflix.

 - 20 Incredible Iceland Landmarks